Ahmad Badreddin Hassoun: Early life

+Career

 Interfaith dialogue

-On September 6, 2006, Hassoun met the Armenian Foreign Minister, Vartan Oskanian, to discuss the relationship between the two nations, as well as the two religions, among other issues.
+On 6 September 2006, Hassoun met the Armenian Foreign Minister, Vartan Oskanian, to discuss the relationship between the two nations, as well as the two religions, among other issues.
 In the same travel he met the Catholicos of All Armenians.

-On January 15, 2008, Hassoun spoke to the European Parliament on the subject of intercultural dialogue, stressing the value of culture as a unifying rather than a dividing force.
+On 15 January 2008, Hassoun spoke to the European Parliament on the subject of intercultural dialogue, stressing the value of culture as a unifying rather than a dividing force.
 Hassoun was addressing a formal sitting of Parliament as the first speaker in a series of visits by eminent religious and cultural leaders in 2008, which had been designated the European Year of Intercultural Dialogue.
 He made the statement "Abraham, Moses, Jesus and Mohamed came with one single religion", therefore "there is no holy war, because a war can never be holy: it is peace that is holy"; later he added that it is wrong to use religion to justify killing.

 He headed the Media Committee of the Supreme Advisory Council for the Rapprochement of Islamic Schools of Thought at the Islamic World Educational, Scientific and Cultural Organization (ISESCO), and also led the Sharia Advisory Board of the Monetary and Credit Council at the Central Bank of Syria.

-Syrian Civil War
+Syrian civil war

-Ahmed Badr al‑Din Hassoun, the Grand Mufti of Syria, was one of the most prominent religious figures featured in the official Syrian discourse during the uprising that began in 2011.
-Rumours circulated that he had joined the Syrian Revolution, which he publicly denied.
-He was known for his staunch support of President Bashar al‑Assad during the unrest.
-Hassoun is considered to be a firm supporter of Syrian President Bashar al-Assad.
+Hassoun, as the Grand Mufti of Syria at the time, was one of the most prominent religious figures featured in the official Syrian discourse during the uprising that began in 2011; rumours had circulated that he had joined the Syrian revolution, which he publicly denied.
+He was known for his staunch support of President Bashar al‑Assad during the unrest and subsequent civil war.

 During the initial protests in Daraa and elsewhere in early 2011, Hassoun appeared on state television several times, claiming that “external hands” were behind the unrest, without naming any specific country or group.
 He labelled the demonstrations as “acts of sabotage” carried out by “terrorists” and “armed cells” supported by foreign states.

-Hassoun’s remarks about Syrian refugees drew severe criticism.
-He accused those who fled the conflict of betraying the nation and called for legal action against them, framing their departure as part of a foreign plot.
+Hassoun's remarks about Syrian refugees drew severe criticism; he accused those who fled the conflict of 'betraying the nation' and called for legal action against them, framing their departure as part of a foreign plot.
 Human rights observers denounced these statements as criminalizing victims and providing a religious justification for state persecution.